Benefiting From a Lead/Lag Configuration

 At this point, the system is started back on line with what was the polisher vessel now in the lead position.
 The previous primary bed, which was just rebedded or regenerated, is put into the polisher position.
 The polisher, or guard bed, has the freshest, most highly regenerated media in it.
 The design of such a system must incorporate the proper plumbing and connections to allow the “round-robin” switching of the primary and polisher vessels.

-The POU devices in Figure 1 are a pair of simple, two-bowl systems.
+The POU devices are a pair of simple, two-bowl systems.
 Usually, both cartridges are replaced at the same time after a predetermined time.

 The obvious advantage that a lead/lag system has over a single-vessel system is the added safety blanket.
 The final polishing vessel can maintain effluent water quality in the event of premature leakage or exhaustion of the primary bed.
 This added layer of safety should be comforting to the homeowner or consumer of the treated water, especially when the contaminant of concern is something as onerous as arsenic or nitrate.